metabase/metabase/docs/installation-and-operation/serialization.md

 ### `--no-data-model`

-The `no-data-model` flag tells Metabase to exclude the data model settings from the export.
+The `--no-data-model` flag (alias `-D`) tells Metabase to exclude the data model settings from the export.
 Admins define the data model settings in the [Data model](../data-modeling/metadata-editing.md) tab of the Admin settings.

 ### `--include-field-values`

-The `include-field-values` tells Metabase to include the sample values for field values, which Metabase uses to present dropdown menus.
+The `--include-field-values` flag (alias `-f`) tells Metabase to include the sample values for field values, which Metabase uses to present dropdown menus.
 By default, Metabase excludes these sample field values.

 ### `--include-database-secrets`

-The `include-database-secrets` flag tells Metabase to include connection details.
+The `--include-database-secrets` flag (alias `-s`) tells Metabase to include connection details, including the database user name and password.
 By default, Metabase excludes these database connection secrets.
+If you don't use this flag, you'll need to manually input the credentials in the target Metabase.

 ## Importing to a Metabase